DavidVL10/aws-3-tier-webapp/README.md

   - Use a Terraform Data Block to look up for a specific AMI :mag_right:
   - Create an EC2 Instance
   - Generate a Key Pair for our Public Web Server :key:
-  - Connect to the EC2 intance using Session Manager and SSH
+  - Connect to the EC2 Instance using Session Manager and SSH
   - Copy objects from S3

 - Batch Script

-  - Create a batch script to configure our EC2 instance :bookmark_tabs:
+  - Create a batch script to configure your EC2 instance :bookmark_tabs:

 - Load Balancers and Auto Scaling Groups: